 Amazima Ministries desires to see all the women in this group come to know Jesus who alone transforms lives and eternities.
 We believe that these women, empowered by Jesus Christ, have the power to change their community.

-One of our favorite things about the Masese Women’s Beading Outreach is watching the women experience the joy and dignity of providing not only for their own families, but also for the children and families in their community!
+One of our favorite things about the Amazima Beading Circle is watching the women experience the joy and dignity of providing not only for their own families, but also for the children and families in their community!
 The women know and are proud of the fact that they are able to contribute and help benefit the community through their hard work.

 Through these vocational programs, Amazima Ministries hopes to instill the will and desire to restore dignity, and empower the Ugandan people to work their way out of poverty.

-Through this vocational program, Amazima Ministries hopes to empower the women of Masese to work with dignity toward a life found in Jesus and restored in His grace.
+Through this vocational program, Amazima Ministries hopes to empower vulnerable to work with dignity toward a life found in Jesus and restored in His grace.